 Itchy Palms: Causes, Symptoms, Remedies, and Treatment

 I’ve heard countless skin-related myths and folklore throughout my career.
 One enduring belief that comes across my desk is the old saying regarding itchy palms — “left to leave, right to receive.”
-This saying purports that if your left palm itches, you’re about to lose or give away money, but if your right palm itches, you’re about to come into money.
-Intriguing as this superstition might be, in the realm of medical science, itchy palms signify a variety of potential issues — from skin conditions to systemic diseases — that should be addressed promptly.
+This saying signifies that if your left palm itches, you’re about to lose or give away money, but if your right palm itches, you’re about to come into money.

 Why Do Palms Itch?